Capturing Romance at the Wedding

 Photo of the Bride & Groom living in their own little world just moments after the ceremony | Romantic Wedding Photos

-Photo by: JD Land, Arizona, United States
+Photo by: JD Land, California, United States

 The first time you envisioned your wedding, you probably didn’t see a long list of details to attend to, decisions to be made or negotiations to be undertaken.
 Surely, your vision involved you and your partner.
 It was filled with tenderness, sweet melodies, pure bliss…and romance.
 After all, a wedding is romantic—the consummation of your everlasting love.